JamieMellway/FintechBootcampProject3/README.md

 2. Fill in all the information.
 3. Click on 'Buy'

+## Public Website
+Our public website is https://ontariohousingmarketanalysis.streamlit.app/ and it contains some of our pages.

 ## Environment Setup
 See [InstallationNotes.txt](InstallationNotes.txt), [packages.txt](packages.txt), and [requirements.txt](streamlit/requirements.txt)

+## Demos
+To run our demos us (from the streamlit folder):

+streamlit run home.py
+streamlit run home_buynsell.py

 ## Summary of the analysis
 See [Presentation1.pptx](Presentation1.pptx), [Presentation2.pptx](Presentation2.pptx), and [Presentation3.pptx](Presentation3.pptx)